AML-QKD: Adaptive Machine Learning Framework for Real-time Parameter Tuning in QKD: Results

-As illustrated in Figure~\ref{fig:protocol_qber_analysis}, the unoptimized QKD implementations degrade rapidly as environmental noise scales, with each protocol exhibiting distinct vulnerabilities.
-At a moderate noise level of $0.3$, the unoptimized BB84 baseline reaches a QBER of $6.0\%$.
-The phase-based COW protocol proves slightly more resilient, hitting $5.1\%$, while the highly sensitive entanglement-based E91 protocol spikes to $6.9\%$.
-Under extreme noise ($0.5$), unoptimized E91 completely breaches the theoretical $\approx 11\%$ abort threshold (reaching $11.5\%$), and unoptimized BB84 borders it at $10.0\%$, beyond which secure key extraction becomes impossible.
+To evaluate resilience, we analyzed QBER progression under linearly increasing channel noise (depolarizing probability $p \in [0.0, 0.5]$) (Figure~\ref{fig:protocol_qber_analysis}).
+Unoptimized implementations degrade rapidly: at a moderate noise level of $0.3$, unoptimized BB84, COW, and E91 reach QBERs of $6.0\%$, $5.1\%$, and $6.9\%$, respectively.
+Under extreme noise ($0.5$), unoptimized E91 breaches the $\approx 11\%$ abort threshold ($11.5\%$), and BB84 borders it ($10.0\%$), forcing session aborts.

-In contrast, integrating the OptiQKD predictive state-tracking (Algorithm~\ref{alg:tcn_tracking}) with adaptive policy optimization (Algorithm~\ref{alg:rl_optimization}) yields a profound, protocol-agnostic reduction in error accumulation.
-At baseline conditions (noise level $0.0$), the ML-optimized framework lowers the average error rate to roughly $1.2\%$.
-More importantly, under maximum noise stress ($0.5$), the framework successfully suppresses the QBER across all protocols: limiting COW to $4.4\%$, BB84 to $4.8\%$, and E91 to a highly stable $5.2\%$.
+In contrast, AML-QKD's proactive state-tracking provides protocol-agnostic error suppression.
+At baseline ($0.0$), the average error is minimized to $\approx 1.2\%$.
+Under maximum stress ($0.5$), the framework successfully caps the QBER for COW ($4.4\%$), BB84 ($4.8\%$), and E91 ($5.2\%$).
+By anticipating perturbations via TCN forecasts rather than reacting post-measurement, the agent strictly bounds reconciliation leakage and preserves continuous throughput.

-This robust error suppression is achieved proactively.
-Instead of reacting to observed errors like a traditional PID controller, the ML agent utilizes TCN forecasts to dynamically adjust critical system parameters prior to the arrival of the channel perturbation.
-By keeping the QBER fundamentally decoupled from the critical abort threshold across all encoding schemes, this proactive adjustment minimizes the computational overhead of error correction, strictly bounds reconciliation leakage, and preserves throughput.

-\subsection{Adaptation and efficiency}
+\subsection{Adaptation and Efficiency}

-The operational agility of the ML-optimized OptiQKD framework is a critical factor for maintaining high fidelity in inherently unstable quantum channels.
-To evaluate the system's transient response, we subjected the simulated fiber link to abrupt environmental perturbations, including a sudden $3$\,dB channel loss mimicking a physical splice insertion and instantaneous step-changes in depolarization probability.

-Upon the introduction of these disturbances, traditional fixed-heuristic controllers exhibit severe latency in recalibration, requiring approximately $15$\,s to reach a stable state and resume optimal key generation.
-During this transient window, the system either operates at a highly sub-optimal rate or forces session aborts due to breached threshold limits.

-Conversely, the predictive architecture of OptiQKD continuously forecasts these state deviations.
-By executing the synchronized control loop detailed in \textbf{Algorithm~\ref{alg:integration}}, the reinforcement learning agent restores the secure key rate $R_{\mathrm{sec}}$ to within $95\%$ of its pre-anomaly baseline in a median time of just $5$\,s.
-This $66\%$ reduction in adaptation time, highlighted in \textbf{Figure~\ref{fig:adapt_time}}, drastically minimizes the system's ``dead time'' and maximizes aggregate throughput.
-The corresponding percentage improvements in throughput relative to traditional benchmarks across all individual protocols are further illustrated in \textbf{Figure~\ref{fig:throughput_imp}}.